2 presumed positive coronavirus cases in Pa., including Delaware County

 The other case is in Wayne County in the far northeastern portion of Pennsylvania.

+Meanwhile, Philadelphia health officials are monitoring two possible coronavirus cases in the city.

+New Jersey also has two presumed positive cases of coronavirus, officials announced on Thursday.

 This is a breaking news update.
-Stay with Action News and 6ab.com as this story develops.
+Stay with Action News and 6abc.com as this story develops.

 2 presumed positive coronavirus cases in Pa., including Delaware County